Modern coastal California single-family home with ocean views in Newport Beach, manicured landscaping, professional property

 24-Hour Acknowledgment, Prioritized Dispatch

-Every maintenance request submitted through our tenant portal receives acknowledgment within 24 hours.
-For emergencies (plumbing leaks, HVAC failures, security issues), we dispatch immediately—often within 2–4 hours.
-For non-urgent requests, we provide a timeline: We'll have a vendor on-site by [date] to assess and repair.
-The key is communication.
-Tenants don't expect instant fixes for every issue, but they do expect to know when help is coming.
+Every maintenance request through our tenant portal gets acknowledged within 24 hours.
+Emergencies (plumbing leaks, HVAC failures, security breaches) get same-day dispatch, usually within two to four hours.
+Non-urgent requests get a timeline.
+We'll have a vendor on-site by [date] to assess and repair.

 Vetted Coastal Vendor Network